How Much Does It Cost To File Bankruptcy in Canada

 How much you earn and your family size

-You will lose part of any earnings which are considered “surplus income” – that is, anything over a limit set by law.
-The limit depends on your earnings level and your family size, according to a complex formula.
+You will lose part of any earnings which are considered “surplus income”– that is, anything over a limit set by legislature.
+The limit depends on your family size.
 When you see your trustee, bring your latest pay stubs, to allow the trustee to estimate how much you must pay based on surplus income.

-Bankruptcy involves administrative costs, including court fees, mailing costs, and government-set fees for filing.
-You will probably be required by your trustee to pay these costs.
+Bankruptcy costs include administrative costs, such as court fees, mailing costs, and government-set fees for filing.
+You will be required to pay the trustee for the administration of your estate.

 You will also lose any “windfalls” you receive or become entitled to while bankrupt.
 “Windfalls” are amounts you get by luck, such as inheritance or lottery winnings.